erikdubois/LinuxMint181i3/README.md

 + conky system-overview conky will show process and memory
 + conky system-shortcuts conky will help you with the shortcuts

+Folder <b>config_backups</b> holds all the older config files of i3.
+Recommended to keep copies.

+Folder <b>Installation</b> is the sequence of the installation procedure you can follow.
+I recommend to install all of them.

+Folder <b>scripts</b> is where all scripts and future scripts.
+You will need those to quit, sleep, lock, ... i3.

 ## Change the looks